jpdrecourt/spinningWords/docs/index.md

 npm run build
 ```

-This executes `gulp deploy` and outputs the site in the `docs/` directory.
+This executes `vite build` and outputs the site in the `docs/` directory.

 ### GitHub Pages